Hirzebruch-Zagier classes and rational elliptic curves over quintic fields: Introduction

-These results are proved by leveraging the non-vanishing of a special $L$-value to show that a Mordell-Weil group is trivial.
-The strategy consists in producing enough global cohomology classes functioning as annihilators, and whose non-triviality is controlled by a special $L$-value.
-As one expects cycles on Shimura varieties to play a prominent role in any plan to establish cases of the BSD-conjecture, the \'etale Abel-Jacobi map becomes a pivotal tool to convert null-homologous cycle classes into Selmer classes.
+\end{corollary} \begin{remark} The collection of $S_5$-quintic number fields satisfying the hypothesis of Corollary \ref{CorolQuintic} for a fixed elliptic curve of odd conductor $N$ has positive proportion in all quintic fields by (\cite{BSW}, Theorem 2). \end{remark} The strategy of proof of these results consists in producing enough global cohomology classes functioning as annihilators, and whose non-triviality is controlled by an automorphic $L$-value.
+As one expects cycles on Shimura varieties to play a prominent role in any plan to establish cases of the BSD-conjecture, the \'etale Abel--Jacobi map becomes a pivotal tool to convert null-homologous cycle classes into Selmer classes.
 However, the representation

 is not known to appear in the \'etale cohomology of a Shimura variety and even if it was, we are looking for annihilators of Mordell-Weil groups, not Selmer classes.
-To our rescue comes the idea of \emph{$p$-adic deformation}: we realize $\mrm{V}_{\varrho,E}$ as the $p$-adic limit of Galois representations appearing in the \'etale cohomology of Shimura threefolds, and we obtain the annihilators as limits of Abel-Jacobi images of Hirzebruch-Zagier cycles that need not remain Selmer at $p$.
-These annihilators are linked to a special $L$-value through a comparison of two $p$-adic $L$-functions: the automorphic $p$-adic $L$-function retaining information about special $L$-values, and the motivic $p$-adic $L$-function arising from cycles on Shimura threefolds.
-The meromorphic continuation of the latter function might be of independent interest because it is obtained from the analytic properties of the automorphic $p$-adic $L$-function.
+To our rescue comes the idea of \emph{$p$-adic deformation}: Corollary \ref{correctspec} allows us to realize $\mrm{V}_{\varrho,E}$ as the $p$-adic limit of Galois representations appearing in the \'etale cohomology of Shimura threefolds.
+Thus, we can obtain the sought-after annihilators as limits of Abel--Jacobi images of HZ-cycles, that need not remain Selmer at $p$.
+The compatible collection of HZ-cycles also gives rise to a \emph{motivic} $p$-adic $L$-function via Perrin-Riou's machinery.
+Conjecture \ref{wishingOhta1} ensures that the non-triviality of a value of that function implies the non-triviality of the annihilators.
+Finally, the last step of the proof's strategy entails an explicit reciprocity law (Theorem \ref{comparison aut-mot}) comparing the motivic with the \emph{automorphic} $p$-adic $L$-function, the latter retaining information about the automorphic $L$-value.

 In the remaining of the introduction we present in more detail the main steps of the proof.